matthojsik/unity-mcp-jb/docs/HOW_IT_WORKS.md

 Unity MCP has two main components:

 1. **UnityMcpBridge** – a Unity package running inside the Editor.
-It listens on TCP port `6400`, receives JSON commands, performs the requested operations in the editor and sends the results back.
+It listens on a TCP port (default `6400`) that can be changed via the `UNITY_MCP_PORT` environment variable or a configuration file.
+It receives JSON commands, performs the requested operations in the editor and sends the results back.
 2. **UnityMcpServer** – a Python server that exposes MCP tools.
 It communicates with the UnityMcpBridge via sockets and allows MCP clients (like Cursor) to call Unity operations as functions.

 The usual data flow is: